lhakahl/METH4D2016/README.md

 15)Wordcloud was created of words that appear in the corpus more than 800 times.

-The overall results were not that surprising though there were some differences between the compared corpuses.
+The overall results were not that surprising, though there were some minor differences between the compared corpuses.
+Perhaps the content would have yielded different results if I had removed frequently used words, such as the state, government etc. from the corpus.
+Stemming of words was clearly not enough but I should have lemmatised the words as well.
+I tried to go beyond word clouds and counting frequencies but more advanced plots like correlation plots did not quite work as planned.
+Next time I should reserve more time for this.